HEEMO-95/DragKit/README.md

 a , start_point , stop_point = do_stop()

 if a == 'stopped'
-    go_back(start_point)
+    go_back(start_point, yaw=1)
 ```
-go_back default way point is the takeoff waypoint ('0,0,0' in local frame), and the default yaw=0 means the aircraft will hold heading when returning back, 1 allow to yaw towards the next waypoint.
+go_back default way point is the takeoff waypoint ('0,0,0' in local frame), and the default yaw=0 means the aircraft will hold heading when returning back, 1 allow to yaw towards the next waypoint, so the above the script will order the aircraft to stop, after it done braking and completely stopped, it will turn and head to the point when the stop action was initiated.

 # Computer vision alignment action